SHEscher/xai4mri/docs/transfer.md

 and involves a lot of trial-and-errors to find the best hyperparameters, and training strategies.

-Building upon heuristics, experiences, and empirical evidence from the literature, there are the goals for `xai4mri`:
+Building upon heuristics, experiences, and empirical evidence from the literature, there are the following goals for `xai4mri`:

 1. to estimate the success of transfer learning to new and small MRI datasets, and
 2. to suggest training strategies for model transfer

-To analyze a model and new dataset to estimate training parameters for transfer learning, use the following function:
+To analyze models and datasets, with the goal to estimate training parameters for transfer learning, use the following function:

 ```python